Books for Holiday Giving or Winter Reading

 "Breaking Free From Rigid Boxes" book cover.

-Four more books are reviewed on this website.
 “Breaking Free From Rigid Boxes: From the Outside Looking In” by Diana Koppen and Pam Doocy-Curry, is the story of their aunt Marion Helland’s 91 years of civil rights activism.
+It is a wonderful example of an everyday white woman from the midwest whose entire life was spent promoting human rights.
+She didn’t write a memoir, but her nieces tell her story from going through boxes of notes and paper she saved about her life.
 (Reviewed and recommended by Carolyn Butterworth, a friend of Diana Koppen.)

 Filed under